 - (1) Electronic Filing.
-Any attorney or party who is authorized to file documents with the court electronically may file a new case by following procedures established by the clerk of court and published on the court's website.
+Any attorney or party who is authorized to file documents with the court electronically may file a new case by following procedures established by the clerk of court and published in the Guide for Filing in the District of Montana which is available on the court's website.
 Failure to comply with the clerk's procedures may result in delay in filing. - (2) Nonelectronic Filing.
 Any attorney or party may file a new case by mailing or personally delivering to the clerk each of the required items in paper form.
 All required items must be received simultaneously; otherwise, items may be returned without filing or other record of submission.
 The filing date will be the date of the clerk's receipt of all required materials.